Clip Strips

 A vowel is open with no consonant behind.
 Open syllables are often long, you will find. (the vowel can go long)

-Advanced phonics patterns are more powerful and follow their own guidelines: “car” makes a new sound because of Bossy R, and so does “loud” because of the Diphthong.
+Advanced phonics patterns are more powerful and follow their own guidelines: “car” makes a new sound because of Bossy R, and so does “loud” because the vowel is a Diphthong.
 “Cake” and “team” both have long vowel sounds because of Silent e and Vowel Teams.
 WATCH this video from Jessie Ketchum.

 WATCH videos and PLAY online games at the Open and Closed Syllable tutorial at Wakelet.
 Some online games require flash, which is no longer supported after 12/31/2020.
 Learn more at The End of Flash